MH370 investigation: roles, responsibilities and rule changes

 Under that delegation, the Australian official investigative body (the Australian Transport Safety Bureau, ATSB) accepted taking the lead in the search and recovery operation in the southern Indian Ocean, in support of the Malaysian accident investigation.
 The ATSB investigation number for this role is AE-2014-054.

 The style of appointment is an interesting one.
 It was open for Malaysia to ask that this role be undertaken by Australia given its proximity to the search area and regional expertise however, the appointment of Australia to take the role comes by way of a procedure in Annex 13 in relation to the appointment of accredited representatives of States to an investigation if they provide information, facilities or experts.

 Thus, in essence, Australia has asked Malaysia to be involved in the investigation by virtue of the fact that it already assisted in the search operation and Malaysia has accepted that offer.
 In addition to having a representative on the investigation, the same procedure entitles Australia to have advisers in the investigation.

 Pursuant to para 5.25, Annex 13, specific powers to participate in the investigation as a result of the operation of Annex 13 are broad.
 Thus, the Australian representative and advisers may:

-- Participate in investigation progress meeting, including deliberations related to analysis, findings, causes, contributing factors and safety recommendations; and
+Participate in investigation progress meetings, including deliberations related to analysis, findings, causes, contributing factors and safety recommendations; and

 States which have lost citizens